krishaamer/green-filter-research/research/literature/design.md

 -   https://en.wikipedia.org/wiki/European_Green_Deal
 -   https://www.switchtogreen.eu/the-eu-green-deal-promoting-a-green-notable-circular-economy/

-It’s up to legislators to provide sustainable products on our marketplace… but unttil we do, use the green filter.
+It’s up to legislators to provide sustainable products on our marketplace… but until we do, use the green filter.

 -   One of the EU goals is reducing comsumption
 -   Tacking our consumption habits